Takeme-Steph/Elementals_greybox/README.md

 - The enemy dragon has the ability to fight back.

 Scripts were written in a way that allows them to be reusable accross different players and enemies, as well as allow for growth and progression of the player.
 This is to enable me expand on this greybox and eventually build a more robust rpg.
-I beleive the functionality listed above meet the complexity requirements for my final project.

 ## Feedback

 I welcome your feedback with open arms.
 Elementals is a work in progress, and your insights will help shape its future.
 Whether you encounter issues, have suggestions for improvement, or simply want to share your experience, please don't hesitate to contact me at stephanie.takeme@gmail.com.

-This README.md serves as a comprehensive documentation of my project, showcasing its complexity and uniqueness in the context of my game development course.
+This README.md serves as a comprehensive documentation of my project, showcasing its complexity and uniqueness.
 I'm proud of what I've accomplished, and I hope you enjoy playing Elementals as much as I enjoyed creating it.